-Liberated on the 27th January 1945 by the Red Army, this date is now commemorated worldwide as International Holocaust Remembrance Day, in memory of the victims of the most systematic genocide in human history.
+Liberated on the 27th of January 1945 by the Red Army, this date is now commemorated worldwide as International Holocaust Remembrance Day in memory of the victims of the most systematic genocide in human history.

 Pope John Paul II

 Regarded by many as the most popular Pope in history, John Paul II never turned an eye away from his homeland – his power and reach were a true beacon of hope during Communist times.
-And, never more than during his first return, in June 1979, when his calls for unity lit a flame amongst his compatriots, sparking the political and societal convulsions that would lead to the demise of the regime.
+And, never more than during his first return, in June 1979, when his calls for unity lit a flame amongst his compatriots, sparking the political and societal convulsions that would lead to the regime’s demise.